NappingPiglet/dicecloud-v2-guide/documentation-for-properties/buff.md

 Tags are used to control which slots this property can be added to.
 This will usually be left blank unless you're making a library.

+## Accessible Values

+Note that all of the values listed here can only be accessed using the `#buff.<valueName>` syntax from a child of the property.

+### name

+The name of buff.

+### description

+The text entered into the description field of the buff, unparsed.

+### duration

+Currently an unused value.

+### applied

+Returns true if the buff is currently applied, and returns false if it isn't applied.
+If the buff is a child of an action, it is not applied.

+### target
+This returns a string, containing the target of the buff.
+Returns 'self' for self, 'each' for roll once for each target and 'every' for roll once and apply to every target.

+### durationSpent

+Currently an unused value.